Mobile Menu

 As I have said in many other posts on this site, my Grandma was FAR from vegan.
 But many of her recipes such as Vegan Apple Pie and this stuffing recipe were “accidentally vegan.”

 How this stuffing is vegan, I really don’t know, but here it is and it is so darn good!
+This is a really simple way to make stuffing vegan, so read on and I will show you how.

-You can see my Grandma’s hand written recipe card below so you know that I am not lying!
+You can see my Grandma’s handwritten recipe card below so you know that I am not lying!

 I have added some slight modifications as we will NOT be putting this inside of “the bird” as Grandma has said.
+If you want to make this vegan gluten-free stuffing you can use your favorite gluten-free bread too!

 As a result, we will need to give this vegan stuffing recipe something to make it “wet” and soggy so that it can crisp up in the oven.